What Happens Later: Plot

-Bill mentions that he saw Willa a year prior while she was changing planes in Dallas, but Bill did not say anything to her, stating that she looked lost.
-Bill obtains a hotel voucher but is unable to reserve a room.
+Bill mentions that he saw Willa a year prior while she was changing planes in Dallas.
+He did not say anything to her, as she looked lost.
+Bill obtains a hotel voucher but is unable to reserve a room as there are no vacancies.

 It is announced that Willa's flight to Boston is now boarding, but she ends up giving up her seat for a family.
-Willa tries to give Bill her ticket after upgrading to first class so he will not miss Rose's recital, as both Bill and Willa are “W. Davis”.
-Bill refuses.
-Willa mentions that Beth-Anne called earlier, while Bill was grabbing coffee, to say that Rose does not want to stay with him but with Beth-Anne instead for a few weeks.
-Bill then takes the ticket only for all flights to be suspended suddenly.
+Willa tries to give Bill her ticket after upgrading to first class so he will not miss Rose's recital, as both of them are “W. Davis”, but he refuses.
+Willa mentions that Beth-Anne called earlier, while he was grabbing coffee, to say that Rose prefers to stay with her instead for a few weeks.
+Bill then takes the ticket, only for all flights to be suspended suddenly.

-Rose calls Bill, and Bill encourages her to try her best at dancing; earlier, Bill told Willa that he had told Rose that she would not make it as a professional dancer, making her sad.
-Willa tells Bill that she is actually going to Boston to meet her daughter; Maggie, who just turned 20, called Willa and told her that she would like to meet.
+Rose calls Bill, who encourages her to try her best at dancing, as earlier he had told her she would not make it as a professional dancer, saddening her.
+Willa tells Bill that she is actually going to Boston to meet her daughter Maggie, who had just turned 20 so had called her as she would like to meet.
 Earlier, Willa, using Bill's phone, texted Maggie, saying that she was not going to come.
 Maggie then replied, telling Willa to just try.
 Initially, this was seen as Willa texting Ginny.

 The next day, all outbound flights are then announced to be departing shortly.
-Willa gifts Bill with her rainstick, and Bill gives Willa an old card, saying that he will write his number on the back.
-They then exchange a kiss before leaving to board their flights.
+Willa gifts Bill her rainstick, and Bill gives Willa an old card, saying that he has written his number on the back.
+They then kiss before leaving to board their respective flights.

 Willa turns Bill's card over to discover that he only wrote "just try."
-Willa and Bill exchange final gestures through the windows of their planes, which are parked next to each other.
-Bill tries to sign his phone number to Willa, only for their flights to depart as the contrails from the planes form a heart.
+She and Bill exchange final gestures through the windows of their planes, which are side by side on the tarmac.
+He tries to sign his phone number to Willa, only for their flights to depart as the contrails from the planes form a heart.